ChateauClaudia-Labs/ccl-chassis/devops/README.md

 * Add the bin folder of your CCL-DevOps installation to `$PATH`.
 For example, `export PATH=/mnt/c/Users/aleja/Documents/Code/chateauclaudia-labs/ccl-chassis/devops/bin:$PATH`
 * `$_CFG__PIPELINE_ALBUM` to identify the folder containing the CCL-DevOps pipeline definitions for your application.
   Typically this would be a folder in your application repo.
+For example, `export _CFG__PIPELINE_ALBUM="/mnt/c/Users/aleja/Documents/Code/chateauclaudia-labs/a6i_repos/apodeixi-devops/pipeline_album"`

 Once Docker is running, you may run CCL-DevOps pipeline by, for example: